pbrandt1/flight-dynamics-tutorials/Mars Stationary/README.md

 min lat is -0.002486793441415184 max lat is 0.002464747685257366

+It looks like Phobos and Deimos had about an equal effect.
+So did upping the gravity model's fidelity from 10x10 to 50x50.
+All in all though, those first 10 gravity terms dominate the spacecraft dynamics.
+Mars is extremely lumpy, it's amazing that the current Mars orbiters can get any sort of precise imagery or data at all.

 ## Satellite Coverage

 ![Satellite Coverage Diagram](http://i.imgur.com/fKtQOcC.png)

 Satellite coverage can be approximated as a circular region on the surface of Mars.
 Pick a point on Mars, and then draw a circle that goes `α` degrees east, west, north and south.
-We can calculate the angle α of the circle if we know the satellite's altitude, the planet's radius, and if we have specified a mask value (like the satellite needs to be at least 10° above the horizon in order to work).
+We can calculate the angle α of the circle if we know the satellite's altitude, the planet's radius, and if we have specified a mask value.
+In the example calculation below we specify that the satellite needs to be at least 10° above the horizon in order to achieve contact.

 ```
 R: planet's radius (3,390 km for Mars)